HEALTHCARE COST & UTILIZATION PROJECT

 • Beginning with data year 2019, data elements derived from the Elixhauser Comorbidity Software Refined for ICD-10-CM, the CCSR for ICD-10-PCS procedures, and Procedure Classes Refined for ICD-10-PCS are also available in this file.

-Hospital-level files
+NIS Hospital-level files

 • Hospital File is a single file containing information on hospital characteristics.